-8 Moreover, the stand-up cost of the Oracle solution effectively replaces a future capital 9 outlay estimated at approximately \$56 million, which NMGC would otherwise incur to 10 upgrade or replace the legacy SAP and Hitachi Asset Suite systems currently in place.
-11 These systems are nearing end-of-support and would require significant reinvestment even 12 under a status quo scenario.
-In contrast, the proposed Oracle solution modernizes NMGC's 13 IT environment, avoids redundant upgrade spending, and leverages existing investments 14 made by Delta Utilities-providing a more efficient, cost-effective, and future-ready path 15 forward.
+Moreover, the stand-up cost of the Oracle solution effectively replaces a future capital outlay estimated at approximately \$56 million, which NMGC would otherwise incur to upgrade or replace the legacy SAP and Hitachi Asset Suite systems currently in place.
+These systems are nearing end-of-support and would require significant reinvestment even under a status quo scenario.
+In contrast, the proposed Oracle solution modernizes NMGC's IT environment, avoids redundant upgrade spending, and leverages existing investments made by Delta Utilities-providing a more efficient, cost-effective, and future-ready path forward.
 While the migration to the Oracle platform does involve upfront investment, that investment is lower than the cost of continuing along the current path-and results in a more modern, scalable, and supportable IT foundation.
 Importantly, because Oracle Fusion Cloud ERP is delivered as a subscription-based cloud service, NMGC will avoid future large capital outlays for system upgrades, as enhancements and improvements are delivered incrementally and without disruption.
-This transition not only provides a lower total cost of ownership over time, but also delivers long-term financial and operational
+This transition not only provides a lower total cost of ownership over time, but also delivers long-term financial and operational benefits to NMGC and its customers, including reduced cost volatility, improved efficiency, enhanced cybersecurity, and the ability to adapt more quickly to future regulatory or business needs.
+ARE ANY TRANSITION COSTS BEING PROPOSED TO BE RECOVERED

+THROUGH CUSTOMER RATES?

-1 benefits to NMGC and its customers, including reduced cost volatility, improved 2 efficiency, enhanced cybersecurity, and the ability to adapt more quickly to future 3 regulatory or business needs.
-4 5 Q. ARE ANY TRANSITION COSTS BEING PROPOSED TO BE RECOVERED 6 THROUGH CUSTOMER RATES?
-7 A. As explained by Mr. Baudier, the BCP Applicants are requesting authorization to accrue a 8 regulatory asset to recover the IT shared services transition costs because they will be used 9 and useful to customers.
-10 11 Q. HOW WILL YOU ENSURE THERE IS NO CROSS-SUBSIDIZATION OR 12 PREFERENTIAL TREATMENT BETWEEN NMGC AND DELTA UTILITIES?
-13 A. The Joint Applicants expect that some element of the transition costs will include proper 14 allocation of transition costs incurred by Delta Utilities that directly benefit the NMGC 15 standup.
-Strict measures will be in place to ensure that there is no cross-subsidization or 16 preferential treatment between NMGC and Delta Utilities in connection with the proposed 17 IT shared services and transition strategy.
-18 19 First and foremost, NMGC and Delta Utilities are independent legal entities and maintain 20 separate financial accounting, regulatory reporting, and cost recovery structures.
-Any 21 shared services arrangements-such as IT support for Oracle ERP or cybersecurity-will 22 be governed by formal intercompany service agreements that clearly define the scope of 23 services, cost allocation methodology, and internal controls.
-These agreements will ensure that each entity pays only for the services it receives and that all costs are directly traceable and justifiable.
+1 A. As explained by Mr. Baudier, the BCP Applicants are requesting authorization for NMGC 2 to accrue a regulatory asset to recover the IT shared services transition costs because they 3 will be used and useful to customers.
+4 5 Q. WILL NMGC BE RESPONSIBLE FOR ANY SHARE OF THE COSTS THAT 6 DELTA UTILITIES HAS INCURRED TO DESIGN AND BUILD THE NEW 7 ORACLE PLATFORM?
+8 A. Yes.
+As discussed in my testimony, the IT shared services will benefit NMGC and its 9 customers and result in significant cost savings.
+As a result, NMGC will be allocated some 10 portion of the costs Delta Utilities has incurred to design and build the new Oracle platform 11 to the extent those costs relate to systems supporting and benefits received by NMGC.
+12 13 Q. HOW WILL YOU ENSURE THERE IS NO CROSS-SUBSIDIZATION OR 14 PREFERENTIAL TREATMENT BETWEEN NMGC AND DELTA UTILITIES?
+15 A. As mentioned above, the Joint Applicants expect that some element of the transition costs 16 will include proper allocation of transition costs incurred by Delta Utilities that directly 17 benefit the NMGC standup.
+Strict measures will be in place to ensure that there is no cross- 18 subsidization or preferential treatment between NMGC and Delta Utilities in connection 19 with the proposed IT shared services and transition strategy.
+20 21 First and foremost, NMGC and Delta Utilities are independent legal entities and maintain 22 separate financial accounting, regulatory reporting, and cost recovery structures.
+Any 23 shared services arrangements-such as IT support for Oracle ERP or cybersecurity-will